zooduck/form-control-validator/README.md

 # &lt;form-control-validator&gt;

-A functional web component for normalizing form validation message display.
+A functional web component for normalizing form validation message display across devices.

 It provides the following benefits: